Skip to content

 plugin.gd EditorPlugin — adds/removes the panel

-StoryEditorPanel.gd Main logic: parsing, BFS layout, graph rendering, editing, JSON writing
+StoryEditorPanel.gd Main logic: parsing, BFS layout, graph rendering, editing, JSON writing; opens the Contacts and Settings windows; owns undo/redo

 scene_parser.gd Standalone RefCounted — reads story.json + dialogues/*.json with locale support